thecodecrate/python-pipeline/tests/modular_fragmented_design.md

         SomeTrait,
         ImplementsInterface,
     ):
-        ...  # Implements methods and attributes
+        ...  # Implement methods and attributes
     ```

-5. **Composed Interface - Inheritance List**: The composed interface must import all partial interfaces and the base interface.
+5. **Composed Interface Inheritance List**: The composed interface must import all partial interfaces and the base interface.

     ```python
     # cat_interface.py
-    from .partials/with_partial3_interface import WithPartial3Interface
+    from .partials.with_partial3_interface import WithPartial3Interface
-    from .partials/with_partial2_interface import WithPartial2Interface
+    from .partials.with_partial2_interface import WithPartial2Interface
-    from .partials/with_partial1_interface import WithPartial1Interface
+    from .partials.with_partial1_interface import WithPartial1Interface
     from .cat_base_interface import CatBaseInterface as WithBaseInterface
+    from typing import Protocol

     class CatInterface(
         WithPartial3Interface,  # Higher-level partials first
         WithPartial2Interface,
         WithPartial1Interface,  # Lower-level partials last
         WithBaseInterface,      # Base interface
-        Protocol,              # Protocol must be the last item ):
+        Protocol,               # Must be the last item ):
         ...
     ```

     The order of interfaces in the inheritance list is crucial to ensure that the MRO works correctly:

-    - `With<...>` (all partials, from newer to older); then the
+    - `With<...>` (all partials, from newer to older), then
-    - `WithBaseInterface` (the base interface); followed by
+    - `WithBaseInterface` (the base interface), followed by
     - `Protocol`.

-6. **Composed Class - Inheritance List**: The concrete composed class should import the concrete classes of all partials, the concrete base class (`WithBase`), and its own composed interface (`ImplementsInterface`).
+6. **Composed Class Inheritance List**: The concrete composed class should import the concrete classes of all partials, the concrete base class (`WithBase`), and its own composed interface (`ImplementsInterface`).
 The inheritance list must follow this order to respect Python's MRO and ensure proper method resolution.

     ```python
     # cat.py
-    from .partials/with_partial3 import WithPartial3
+    from .partials.with_partial3 import WithPartial3
-    from .partials/with_partial2 import WithPartial2
+    from .partials.with_partial2 import WithPartial2
-    from .partials/with_partial1 import WithPartial1
+    from .partials.with_partial1 import WithPartial1
     from .cat_base import CatBase as WithBase
     from .cat_interface import CatInterface as ImplementsInterface